I/O and Run Specifications

 • bootstrapScript string (optional): The path to the bootstrap script.
 The bootstrap script is run on all cluster nodes before the driver begins running the application code.

-• fpgaDriver string (optional): Specifies the FPGA driver that will be installed on the FPGA-enabled cloud host instance prior to app's code execution.
-Accepted values are "edico-1.4.2" (installed on FPGA-enabled instances by default) ,"edico-1.4.5", and "edico-1.4.7".
+• fpgaDriver string (optional): Specifies the FPGA driver that will be installed on the FPGA-enabled cloud host instance before app's code execution.
+Accepted values are edico-1.4.2 (installed on FPGA-enabled instances by default), edico-1.4.5, and edico-1.4.7.

-• executionPolicy mapping (optional): A collection of options that govern automatic job restart upon certain types of failures; this can only be set at overridden via the user-level /executable-xxxx/run API call (jobs cannot override this for their subjobs).
+• executionPolicy mapping (optional): A collection of options that govern automatic job restart on certain types of failures.
+This can only be set at overridden via the user-level /executable-xxxx/run API call (jobs cannot override this for their subjobs).
 Includes the following optional key/values:

 • inheritParentRuntimeExecutionPolicy boolean (optional, false when undefined): when true, the parent job's runtime restartOn value overrides the job.